bogdanfinn/tls-client-api/Readme.md

 * Be aware that `insecureSkipVerify` and the `timeoutSeconds` can not be changed during a session.
 * `followRedirects` and `proxyUrl` can be changed within a session.
 * If you do not want to set `requestBody` or `proxyUrl` use `null` instead of empty string
+* When you set `isByteResponse` to `true` the response body will be a base64 encoded string.
+Useful when you want to download images for example.
 * Header order might be random when no order is specified

 #### h2 seetings IDs